Substra/substra/docs/local_install_skaffold.md

 ## 3. Running the platform

 ### Start Substra
-Once Minikube is running and Tiller initialised, please go the `hlf-k8s`, `substra-backend` and `substra-frontend` repositories and run `skaffold dev` to start Substra with Skaffold:
+Once Minikube is running and Tiller initialized, please go the `hlf-k8s`, `substra-backend` and `substra-frontend` repositories and run `skaffold dev` to start Substra with Skaffold:

 ```sh
 # hlf-k8s